skip to main content

 Yes.
 (Phew!)
 Although the Transportation Security Administration (TSA) has pretty tight restrictions on what can and can’t make it past security for adults, those rules don’t apply to children 12 years old and younger.

-Formula, breast milk, juice and other liquids (a sippy cup filled with water, for example) are permitted in “reasonable quantities” through the security checkpoint.
+Formula, breast milk, juice and other liquids (a sippy cup filled with water, for example) are permitted in “reasonable quantities” through the security checkpoint (here's more on what you need to know about flying with breast milk).
 Same goes for gel teethers and baby food in cans, pouches or jars.
 Ice packs, freezer or gel packs and other accessories needed to cool formula or breast milk are also OK.

 These items don’t need to follow the usual liquid restrictions and don’t need to be in a quart-sized bag.
 As you approach the security line, you’ll want to remove these items from your bag and inform the TSA officer that you’ll be bringing them through so they can screen them separately.